yinfirefire/LeetCode-Solutions-in-Go/README.md

 130 | [Surrounded Regions][130] | BFS
 127 | [Word Ladder][127] | BFS
 126 | [Word Ladder II][126] *| BFS
-744 | [Find Smallest Letter Greater Than Target][744] | Binary Search
-287 | [Find the Duplicate Number][287] | Binary Search By Value
-131 | [Palindrome Partitioning][131] | BackTrack
+1292| [Maximum Side Length of a Square with Sum Less than or Equal to Threshold][1292] | Binary Search 744 | [Find Smallest Letter Greater Than Target][744] | Binary Search 287 | [Find the Duplicate Number][287] | Binary Search By Value 131 | [Palindrome Partitioning][131] | BackTrack